anusii/keypod/README.md

 can call `solidLoginPopup()` from the `solidpod` package to login in to your solid pod.

-If you don't currently have a Solid Pod then you can **Register** for one on a Solid server.
+If you don't have a Solid Pod yet then you can **Register** for one on a Solid server.
 The **Info** button can be tapped to browse more information about the app.